ZsofiaS/student-directory-exercises/README.md

-# Student Directory
+# Student Directory Exercises
-The student dorectory script allows you to manage the list of students enrolled at Villains Academy.
+The student directory script allows you to manage the list of students enrolled at Villains Academy.
+New repo created from Student Directory for additional exercises.

 ## How to use ##